adiagarwalrock/adiagarwalrock/README.md

 ## I'm a Student, Software Developer !!

 - 🔭 I am aiming to obtain my Graduate Degree in Computer Science.
+- 🎨 I love to code in Python, Java, and C++.
+- 💻 I am a self-taught programmer and I am always looking to learn new things.
 - 🌱 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2021 Goals: Build up my portfolio.
-- ⚡ Fun fact: I love to Paint and Game
+- ⚡ Fun fact: I love to Paint and Game.
+- 🤝 I like meeting people and connecting.
+- ⚛ Still a novice but have biG plans for the future.
+- 🎮 I love to play games and watch movies.

   <br>

 ## Connect with me: